ArrogantGao/LuxorTensorPlot.jl/README.md

 show_tensornetwork(simple_ecode, filename = simple_path)
 ```

-The result figure is shown below
+The result figure is shown below:

 ![](example/figs/simple_tensornetwork.png)

 It is also possible to use an eincode load from files